mr-alex-leonov/HOMEWORK-Assignement-1/WealthSimple/WealthSimple.md

 As of Nov 2021, WealthSimple had over 1.5 million users worldwide and managed $15 billion CAD in assets.

 2022 has seen a major slowdown in overall market activity, and, as a result, WealthSimple took a direct hit from receding investor activity.
-The largest shareholder of WealthSimple, IGM Financial, has re-evaluated its WealthSimple assets at by 20% less in May of 2022 and then again by nearly half in August of 2022, notably claiming that the re-evaluation is in line with the overall forecast of the upcoming economic downturn and not because of WealthSimple performance or declining potential.
+The largest shareholder of WealthSimple, IGM Financial, has re-evaluated its WealthSimple assets by 20% less in May of 2022 and then again by nearly half in August of 2022, notably claiming that the re-evaluation is in line with the overall forecast of the upcoming economic downturn and not because of WealthSimple performance or declining potential.

 #